Moqume/Background-Manager-WP/readme.txt

 * Changed: Background image details are now loaded asynchronous, to prevent browser "blocking"
 * Changed: Background image is now rendered by JS directly, unless JS is disabled, to avoid "flicker"
 * Fixed: Minimum background image change interval was not added to Javascript
+* Fixed: Individual page settings were ignored if the page was used as a Posts Page (in Reading)

 = 1.0.25 (March 18, 2012) =
 * Fixed: Resolved the "flickering" before each transition